leeola/aldente/README.md

 # Aldente (experimental)

-Aldente is an experimental ops tool.
-It is unstable and may be changed/etc at any time.
+An experimental tool to abstract docker/xen/rackspace apis and manage deployment.